Jacob-Friesen/obscurejs/README.md

 <hr/>
 * [at.js](http://obscurejavascript.tumblr.com/post/145114905723/easily-reading-deep-objects-in-javascript): A function to reduce the time to get values from potentially empty deep objects.
 * [callLater.js](http://obscurejavascript.tumblr.com/post/140584717376/calllater-in-javascript): A function to store functions to be called later.
+* [callbackWith.js](#): A way to simplify unit tests by making a function that provides a quick way to mock out functions that call calbacks.
+Also includes an argsAtSync utility.
 * [compose.js](http://obscurejavascript.tumblr.com/post/140984777408/compose-in-javascript): A function used to simplify sequences of functions.
 * [flatMap.js](http://obscurejavascript.tumblr.com/post/144412398726/flatmap-in-javascript): A map function that allows multiple values or no values to be returned for each array element.
 Allows returns that are shorter than the original array.
 * [functionToString.js](https://github.com/Jacob-Friesen/obscurejs/blob/master/2016/functionToString.js): About the Function.toString method and how it can be used for debugging and function regeneration.